St Matthew Passion

 Evangelist

-Pilate said unto them:
+Pilate said to them:

 Pilate

-What shall I do then with Jesus,
+What shall I then do with Jesus

 Evangelist

-They all say unto him:
+They all said:

-Chorus
+Chorus (I, II)

-Let Him be crucified!
+Let him be crucified!

-46. Chorale
+46. Chorale (I, II)

-The Shepherd dying for his flock’s protection,
+The good Shepherd suffers for his sheep,

 47. Recitative